 Make an Emergency call when iPhone is locked

 - 1. On the Passcode screen, tap Emergency. - 2.
-Dial the emergency number (for example, 000 in Australia), then tap 🕓.
+Dial the emergency number (for example, 911 in the U.S.), then tap 🕓

 Use Emergency SOS with iPhone (all countries or regions except India)